Codecademy/ugc/content/dakshdeephere/threading.md

 | 5 | Multiple processes without using threads use more resources. | Multiple threaded processes use fewer resources. |
 | 6 | In multiple processes each process operates independently of the others. | One thread can read, write or change another thread's data. |

-## Benefits of creating threads in Operating System

-- `Responsiveness` – multi-threading increase the responsiveness of the process.
-For example, in MSWord while one thread does the spelling check the other thread allows you to keep tying the input.
-Therefore, you feel that Word is always responding.
-- `Resource sharing` – All the threads share the code and data of the process.
-Therefore, this allows several threads to exist within the same address space
-- `Economy` – For the same reason as mentioned above it is convenient to create threads.
-Since they share resources they are less costly
-- `Scalability` – Having a multiprocessor system greatly increases the benefits of multithreading.
-As a result, each thread can run in a separate processor in parallel.

 ## Challenges for Programmers while creating Threads

 - `Dividing activities` – It involves finding the functions within the job that can be run in parallel on separate processors.